1.How do I get started?

 10. What should I wear?

-We have a more relaxed atmosphere at Absolute Ballroom.
+We want you to feel comfortable and relaxed so you can focus on your dancing.
 Our students wear anything from blue Jeans, to shirt and tie, sometimes it’s whatever they wore to work that day.

 We recommend soft soled dress shoes for footwear.
 Athletic shoes are fine for your first few lessons.
 Ladies be aware that flip flops, or slides are not recommended, it is difficult to walk backwards in them.
 We suggest you not spend your money on dance shoes until you have decided you want to continue dancing.
 Your instructor can recommend local and internet shoe vendors we trust, and help you choose a pair that’s right for you.